Welcome!

 This site documents the participation of Concordia University, Saint Paul in the Hippos Excavations of the Zinman Institute of Archaeology at the Hippos/Sussita National Park above the eastern shore of the Sea of Galilee at Ein Gev under the direction of Dr. Mark Schuler.

-The Final Report
+The Final Report (revised edition)

-Click on the images above to see the various parts of the Final Report on the Northeast Insulae Project.
-Two are in a flip-book format and the one in the middle is a 3D model.
-For the books, click the cover icon to begin reading.
+Click on the image above to see the revised edition of the Final Report on the Northeast Insulae Project.
+It is in a flipbook format.
+Click the cover icon to begin reading.
 Then, if you wish, select the icon on the bottom menu for “full screen.”
 Please note that the software only loads five pages at a time.
 Be patient while “flipping.”
-Fully downloadable versions optimized for printing are available from the official repository: DigitalCommons@CSP.

 Tour of the Excavation